huntforhomesaz/cleanout2closing-site/content/service-areas/service-areas.md

 ---

-## Step 1 â€“ Start with Tucson and the immediate surrounding communities
+## Step 1 — Start with Tucson and the immediate surrounding communities

 Cleanout2Closing is built around one promise: I coordinate everything from cleanout to closing, so families do not have to manage all the moving parts alone.